 Don’t have a cutting board?
 You could also use a large baking sheet that you probably already have.
 But using a wooden cutting board will give it that true vegan charcuterie board feel.

-When to Serve a Vegan Charcuterie Board
+Serving a Vegan Charcuterie Board

 There are tons of different occasions where a Charcuterie Board could be useful such as Mother’s/Father’s Day, Valentine’s Day, Thanksgiving (appetizer), or practically any holiday will do.